AI Automation/Healthcare

 Finally, a new hire faces a steep learning curve.
 They must spend their first 3-6 months learning your clinic's specific workflows, your EMR's API quirks, and the nuances of your patient journey.
 This means the practice pays a full-time salary for half a year before seeing a return on the primary automation project.

-We start with a 2-hour discovery session to map your exact patient intake or referral process.
-We architect the system using HIPAA-eligible AWS services.
-We use AWS Lambda for compute, S3 for document storage, and Supabase for the primary Postgres database, which signs a BAA.
-All data in transit and at rest is encrypted using AWS KMS.
+Syntora would start with a discovery session to map your exact patient intake, referral process, or other identified workflow.
+We would architect the system using HIPAA-eligible AWS services.
+This typically involves AWS Lambda for compute, S3 for document storage, and Supabase for the primary Postgres database, which can sign a Business Associate Agreement (BAA).
+All data in transit and at rest would be encrypted using AWS Key Management Service (KMS).

-For a patient intake workflow, we build a FastAPI endpoint on AWS Lambda that receives data from your web forms.
-Our Python code validates all fields, checks for correct patient ID formats, and uses the Claude API to extract structured data from free-text notes.
-This entire transaction completes in under 500ms and is logged to an immutable audit trail in a dedicated Supabase table.
+For a patient intake workflow, we would build a FastAPI endpoint designed to run on AWS Lambda.
+This endpoint would receive data from your web forms or other intake channels.
+Our Python code would validate fields, check for correct patient ID formats, and utilize the Claude API to extract structured data from free-text notes.
+We have experience building similar document processing pipelines using Claude API for sensitive financial documents, and the same robust patterns apply here.
+The system would be engineered for rapid transaction completion, typically under 500ms, and all actions would be logged to an immutable audit trail in a dedicated Supabase table.

-The structured data is then formatted for your specific EMR or Practice Management System API.
-For critical decisions, like suggesting a medical billing code from clinician notes, the system requires human approval.
-We build a simple review interface on Vercel where a staff member must approve the suggestion before it is written to the EMR.
-This has reduced billing code errors from 8% to under 0.5% for past clients.
+The extracted structured data would then be formatted for integration with your specific EMR or Practice Management System API.
+For critical decisions, such as suggesting a medical billing code from clinician notes, the system would incorporate human approval gates.
+We would develop a simple review interface, potentially hosted on Vercel, where a staff member could approve or modify suggestions before they are written to the EMR.

 Launch in 4 Weeks, Not 6 Months